ckaestne/seai/lectures/07_mistakes/mistakes.md

 What design strategies would you consider to mitigate ML mistakes:
 * Credit card fraud detection
+* Image captioning for accessibility in photo sharing site
 * Speed limiter for cars (with vision system to detect traffic signs)

 Consider: Human in the loop, Undoable actions, Guardrails, Mistake detection and recovery (monitoring, doer-checker, fail-over, redundancy), Containment and isolation